-- Reverse return systems must include at least two reverse return pipe pairs and three GHX Circuit in one nested family of components, and can handle only one circuit per reverse return pipe pair level - The system is currently not enabled to handle parallel double or triple circuits in parallel in the reverse return configuration
+• Reverse return systems must include at least two reverse return pipe pairs and three GHX Circuit in one nested family of components

-Remembering these reverse return requirements will enable a designer to design more quickly.
+Remembering this reverse return requirements will enable a designer to design more quickly.

 Now that the four core concepts have been reviewed - component families, component relationships, parallel and series flow and direct/reverse returns, we will examine five loopfield designs.
 Four are direct return and one is reverse return.